sujana10/cse15l-lab-reports/week1labreport.md

 The first thing you should do before remotely connecting is make sure you have `git` installed on your computer; Mac users already have this, but Windows users should follow the instructions at [this link](https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal/50527994#50527994).

+Then, look up your CSE 15L course-specific account [here](https://sdacs.ucsd.edu/~icc/index.php).
+Follow the instructions at [this link](https://docs.google.com/document/d/1hs7CyQeh-MdUfM9uv99i8tqfneos6Y8bDU0uhn1wqho/edit) in order to reset the password to this account so you can begin connecting remotely.
+After doing that, open a terminal in VS Code and enter the command:

-After creating your CSE 15L account, open a terminal in VS Code and enter the command `ssh <CSE 15L-specific account>`, and answer 'yes' to any prompted messages when connecting for the first time.
+`ssh <CSE 15L-specific account>`

+and answer 'yes' to any prompted messages when connecting for the first time.
 After logging in, your terminal should look similar to this for your specific account:

 ![](https://github.com/sujana10/cse15l-lab-reports/blob/38f15a4134fbbfbc82b4cc618ac630c2984dd184/Screen%20Shot%202023-01-12%20at%202.34.35%20PM.png)